About this course

-At KS3 students have one lesson a week.
-A rotation of subject areas happens approximately every 13 weeks.
-Students are currently taught a range of disciplines, knowledge and processes which include – the complete design process, design sketching, orthographic drawing, isometric drawing and rendering, model making, materials/ingredients knowledge, project planning, management and evaluation.
+At KS3 students are taught a range of disciplines, knowledge and processes which include – the complete design process, drawing methods, model making, materials/ingredients knowledge, project planning, management and evaluation.
 We encourage a strong emphasis on STEM for all areas.

 How to apply